lsherman98/youtube-rss/readme.md

-This tool accepts a link to a youtube video, converts it to MP3 and then add it to a private RSS feed that you can subscribe to in your podcast app of choice.
+This tool accepts a link to a youtube video, converts it to MP3 and then adds it to a private RSS feed that you can subscribe to in your podcast app of choice.